jreisinger/gokatas/README.md

 # Go katas

 Katas (形) are practiced in martial arts as a way to memorize and perfect the movements being executed.
-Let's try the same with code.
+Let's try the same with Go code.

+## Why

+I've been learning to program in Go.
+I work in the sysadmin/devops and security areas so I usually don't get to program every day.
+But I still want to keep my coding skills fresh.
+Maybe even improve them.
+I use gokatas as one of the ways to achieve this.

+## How

 The approach is pretty low-tech.
 Go katas is basically a [list](https://pkg.go.dev/github.com/jreisinger/gokatas#section-directories) of